 Best Hotel in Hornstull: Hotel Hornsgatan

 Hotel Hornsgatan is a cosy and comfortable hotel in Hornstull.
-This is the best neighbourhood in Stockholm to stay in if you’re looking to be surrounded by cool restaurants, bars, and shops.
+This is the best neighborhood in Stockholm to stay in if you’re looking to be surrounded by cool restaurants, bars, and shops.
 Rooms come complete with free wireless internet, flat-screen TVs, and excellent amenities.

 Best Hotel in Hornstull: Hotel Hellstens Malmgard

-Things to See and Do in Hornstull
+Things to Do in Hornstull

 - Drink cheap beers at Pub Klosters.